-Let’s not forget that the church itself led the charge just a few years earlier to “own” the mormon “nickname” by promoting it in 2010 for the next few years into 2013 and beyond!
+Let’s not forget that the church itself led the charge just a few years earlier to “own” the Mormon “nickname” by promoting it in 2010 for the next few years into 2013 and beyond!
 The church plastered cities the world over with billboards directing people to mormon.org.
 They targeted large cities like New York and London among others.
 Russell M Nelson must not have been consulted, or his objections must have been vetoed by the leadership of the day.
 But we must not apply presentism, as his revelations today must trump the revelations of earlier times, even if those days are in our collective & recent memory.
-How fickle our God is to flip a 180 degree turn in just a few years time.
-Note to self, this 180 flip was in 5 years, but there are others which are shorter… (November policy of 2015 to the reversal April 2019, that’s only 3.5 years)
+How fickle our God is to flip a 180-degree turn in just a few years’ time.
+Note to self, this 180 flip was in 5 years, but there are others that are shorter… (November policy of 2015 to the reversal in April 2019, that’s only 3.5 years)

 The Church’s national media campaign called “I’m a Mormon” (launched in 2010) included television spots, billboards, and ads on buses and on the Internet.
 The ads give a glimpse into the lives of Latter-day Saints from all over the world and refer people to the mormon.org website, where they can read the profiles of tens of thousands of Mormons, chat live with representatives who will answer questions about the faith and watch dozens of videos about members of the Church.‘I’m a Mormon‘ Campaign, Church Newsroom

 The faith had embraced and promoted the term Mormon over the past several years, using it in a documentary and TV and billboard ads.
 A church webpage that was up before Nelson’s announcement had described the term as an “unofficial but inoffensive nickname for members.”